Why my PoE powered device cannot work properly when connected to the PoE Switch?

 1) Alternative A:

-In the picture above, you can see that the PSE supplies power using date line pairs 1/2 and 3/6, and polarity of the line pairs can be positive or negative, which is decided by the designation of chip vendors.
+As the picture shown below, you can see that the PSE supplies power using date line pairs 1/2 and 3/6, and polarity of the line pairs can be positive or negative, which is decided by the designation of chip vendors.

 2) Alternative B

-In the picture above, the line pairs 4/5 and 7/8 are free lines and the 4/5 pair is positive pole while the 7/8 pairs is the negative pole.
+As the picture shown below, the line pairs 4/5 and 7/8 are free lines and the 4/5 pair is positive pole while the 7/8 pairs is the negative pole.

 Frequently asked question and troubleshooting